gtonkinhill/panaroo/docs/gettingstarted/installation.md

 python3 setup.py install --user
 ```

-Panaurus relies on a number of dependencies that must be installed seperately.
+Panaroo relies on a number of dependencies that must be installed seperately.

 #### Dependencies
 Required: